Paul Kwong: Ministry and public services

 Kwong was ordained deacon in 1982 and priest in 1983.
 Upon the ordination, he was appointed curate of Holy Trinity Church in 1983.
 Three years later, Kwong was appointed vicar of St. Matthias' Church, leading the parish until 1996.
 He was chaplain to St. John's Cathedral with responsibility for the Mandarin speaking congregation, and also served as assistant to the Archbishop, and Provincial General Secretary.

 Kwong was first elected Bishop on 30 December 2005 and consecrated on 25 March 2006 at St John's Cathedral.
 Following his consecration, Kwong became Coadjutor Bishop until his predecessor, Peter Kwong, left office on 31 December 2006.
 He was later enthroned diocesan bishop on 15 January 2007.
 After being elected by the General Synod on 3 February 2007, Kwong was installed Archbishop on 26 September 2007 at St John's Cathedral (Hong Kong).
 He was reelected Archbishop by the General Synod on 1 June 2013.
 His advisor for theological and historical studies is Rev Dr Philip L. Wickeri, Professor of Church History at HKSKH Ming Hua Theological College.

 Kwong was conferred an honorary degree of Doctor of Laws by Lingnan University, his alma mater, on 16 October 2007.
 Kwong was designated member of Chinese People's Political Consultative Conference, political advisory body of People's Republic of China, in February 2013.

 Kwong was elected chairperson of the Anglican Consultative Council on 15 April 2016 during the Lambeth Conference, succeeding James Tengatenga, then Bishop of Southern Malawi.
 Prior to this appointment, he has served as the ACC Standing Committee since 2012.

 He was also awarded Dean's Cross for Servant Leadership in Church and Society Award by Virginia Theological Seminary on 13 November 2016, making him the first non-American to receive the honor.
 In 2017, he was enthroned as Episcopal Canon of St. George's Cathedral, Jerusalem.

 Kwong retired in January 2021, succeeded by Matthias Der, Dean of St John's Cathedral, as the bishop of Hong Kong Island and by Andrew Chan, Bishop of Western Kowloon, as Archbishop of Hong Kong.
 He was invited by Archbishop Chan to be Archbishop Emeritus of Hong Kong.

 Political views

 Paul Kwong has been known for his staunch pro-Beijing stance in Hong Kong.
-During an interview with the reporters of Echo, official newspaper published by the Province, Kwong stated that a universal suffrage would not be "panacea", numerous social issues in Hong Kong would still exist even after its implementation.
+During an interview with the reporters of Echo, official newspaper published by the Province, Kwong stated that a universal suffrage would not be a "panacea", and numerous social issues in Hong Kong would still exist even after its implementation.
 He also voiced objection to civil disobedience as a means to strive for democracy in Hong Kong and expressed his reservations about the Occupy Central movement in the same interview.